-The company intends to contest these claims.
-In a statement to Furniture Today, Avocado said that 'We cannot comment specifically on the case.'
 They add that 'we stand by our third-party certifications and the organizations that audit, screen and test our products, including the USDA’s National Organic Program, the Global Organic Textile Standard, the Global Organic Latex Standard, and Made Safe, which validate that our products and materials are safe and organic.'

 Which products are affected?

 The suit concerns all of Avocado's latex products, including its latex mattresses, pillows, and mattress toppers.

 What happens now?

 We reviewed both the Avocado Green mattress and the Avocado mattress topper latex topper and had them featured in our best mattress and best mattress topper guides, but we will be revising this until further notice.